Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Introduction

-While the efficient clusters methods \cite{Swendsen_1987,Wolff_1989} have been derived for lattice spin systems thanks to the spin-flip symmetry they present, the lack of a natural involution in continuous particle systems has motivated the development of non-reversible MCMC methods, known as Event-Chain Monte Carlo (ECMC) \cite{Bernard_2009,Michel_2014}.
-ECMC generates persistent moves, where singles particles are sequentially updated along ballistic trajectories forming up a \emph{chain} whose sequence is controlled by some jump process, the \emph{events}, reacting to the energy changes along the deterministic flow by resampling its parameters by some Markov kernel.
+The efficient reversible clusters methods \cite{Swendsen_1987,Wolff_1989} were formulated for lattice spin systems thanks to thire spin-flip symmetry.
+In continuous particle systems, such a natural involution is absent.
+This has prompted the development of non-reversible MCMC methods known as Event-Chain Monte Carlo (ECMC) \cite{Bernard_2009,Michel_2014}, which introduce an extra variable $v$.
+ECMC in particle systems may be described as follows: a particle follows a continuous-time ballistic trajectory set by $v$ up to some \emph{event}; these events are ruled either by a jump process reacting to the energy changes along the particle trajectory or following some homogeneous rate independent from the physics (the \textit{refreshment}); at an event, both the moving particle and the parameter $v$ defining the ballistic trajectory are resampled by some Markov kernel, initiating a ballistic move for a new particle.
 The scheme then is rejection-free and relies on a control by the events of the ballistic exploration to ensure the correct invariant distribution.
-The observed accelerations have motivated the applications of such methods to a large variety of systems, as polymers \cite{Kampmann_2015} or continuous spins \cite{Michel_2015,Nishikawa_2015}.
-It led to further generalization, mainly revolving around the exploitation of more global symmetries at the events, in order to maintain the necessary control on the ballistic exploration, while avoiding backtracking as much as possible.
-Thus, starting with the initial pairwise symmetry \cite{Michel_2014}, events can now exploit translational \cite{Harland_2017} and rotational \cite{Michel_2020} symmetry or even the addition of some artificial kinetic energy \cite{Klement_2019}.
+The observed accelerations have motivated the applications of such methods to a large variety of systems, as polymers \cite{Kampmann_2015}, continuous spins \cite{Michel_2015,Nishikawa_2015} or all-atom simulations \cite{Faulkner_2018}.
+Subsequent generalizations have primarily focused on leveraging more comprehensive symmetries at the events, in order to maintain the necessary control on the ballistic exploration, while minimizing backtracking.
+Thus, starting with the initial pairwise symmetry \cite{Michel_2014}, events can now harness translational \cite{Harland_2017} and rotational \cite{Michel_2020} symmetries or even the addition of some artificial kinetic energy \cite{Klement_2019}.